 If you prefer journalism that leans toward gonzo, VICE offers its robust library of written and video content in an app that is elegant and easy to navigate.
-The app includes estimated reading times, so users with a time-crunch can prioritize articles that suit their schedule.
+The app includes estimated reading times, so users with a time-crunch can prioritize articles to suit their schedule.

 The official app of National Public Radio provides a steady stream of straightforward reporting in both print and audio.
 Users can not only listen to news reports, but also various programs such as All Things Considered and Radiolab.

 If you love curated news and updates, Flipboard is the perfect app.
-The app allows you to follow publications and topics you’re passionate about.
+It allows you to follow publications and topics you’re passionate about.
 Throughout the day, Flipboard updates with the best stories, allowing you to flip to find whatever you’d like to read.
 Its redesign makes it look slicker than ever.

 Ever feel like there’s just too much news to keep up with?
 Nwsty might well be the app for you.
-It’s aimed at those that don’t often read the news, and makes it easy for you to keep up with the daily headlines without spending too much time on them.
+It’s aimed at those who don’t often read the news, and makes it easy to keep up with the daily headlines without spending too much time on them.
 Each day, you get six to 10 headlines in your digest that you can quickly and easily read in a matter of only a few minutes.

 Whatever gets you excited, from Nascar to the NFL, theScore will have you dancing in victory or crying in your beer.
-It brings you all the latest touchdowns, goals, and positions as they happen.
+It brings you all the latest touchdowns, goals, and homers as they happen.

 Having the official ESPN app installed is a no-brainer for any die-hard sports fan.
 You can quickly get the latest news on your favorite teams and leagues, including MLB, NFL, NCAA, MLS, NHL, and more.